 This post should shed some light on the topic of GS1 barcodes for beer labels.
 I decided to post about it after a few searches left many questions unanswered.

-As an owner of a mostly organic contract brew, like many others in the industry I had some questions regarding barcodes for beer labels.
+Like many others in the industry I had some questions regarding barcodes for beer labels.
 Ill briefly touch on the following:

 - Do you need to apply with a GS1 barcode or can you use a generic UPC generator?